 $ kubectl apply -f collect-now.yaml

-# 2. List the snapshots inside the coordinator
+# 2. List the snapshots inside the doctor controller

 # 3. Copy the snapshots to your local machine